-The last leg of our Southeast Asia trip was spent on Karon Beach in Phuket, i.e. the “Pearl of the Andaman” and Thailand’s largest island.
-We planned this so we would end our action-packed adventure relaxing on the beach and getting lots of Thai massages before flying back to India and then, all the way back to the United States.
+The last leg of our Southeast Asia trip was spent on Karon Beach in Phuket, i.e. the “Pearl of the Andaman,” Thailand’s largest island, and one of the best places to visit in Thailand.

 *P.S. this post contains some affiliate links.
 At no additional cost to you, we may earn a small commission when you make a purchase.

-We were hoping for a more laid-back, quiet experience.
-That’s not to say that Karon Beach doesn’t have restaurants, bars, shops, nightlife, night markets, etc., but they’re just more low-key than Patong.
-We also considered a couple of other beaches that seemed to be even more low-key and secluded than Karon Beach, but we settled for a happy medium.
+This time in Phuket, we were hoping for a more laid-back, quiet experience.
+That’s not to say that Karon Beach doesn’t have lots of restaurants, bars, shops, nightlife, night markets, etc., they’re just more low-key than Patong.

 Khao Sok National Park to Phuket